Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Methodology

-Traditional dialog models directly encode dialog context, including previous dialog context and semantic representations, and do not distinguish between dialog context and semantic representations.
-Therefore, we propose a group-wise context-state contrastive learning strategy (Mars-G).
-Takes turn $t$ as an example.
-Mars-G enlarges the overall continuous representation margin between dialog context and semantic representation, regardless of the pairing relationship between specific dialog context, e.g., $\{C_i,U_i\}$, and semantic representation, e.g.$D_i/A_i$ (turn $i=0,...,t$).
-The meaning behind is to fully modeling the hierarchical structure of dialog context, which makes it easy to distinguish dialog context and the corresponding semantic representations for all dialog turns.
+To explore whether representations of dialog context, which are more different from that of semantic states, are more conducive to multi-turn task-oriented dialog, we propose a group-aware context\&state contrastive learning strategy (Mars-G).
+Takes turn $t$ as an example, Mars-G enlarges the overall continuous representation margin between dialog context and semantic states, regardless of the pairing relationship between specific dialog context, e.g., $\{C_i,U_i\}$, and semantic states, e.g.$B_i/A_i$ (turn $i=0,...,t$).
+The meaning behind is to make representations between dialog context and semantic states more different, which makes it easy to distinguish dialog context $\{C_i,U_i\}$ and the corresponding semantic states $B_i/A_i$ (turn $i=0,...,t$) inside the entire dialog context $\{C_{t+1},U_{t+1}\}$ and achieve much richer dialog context representations.

-Specifically, for every dialog context input, we treat all semantic representations in the same batch as negative samples and any one dialog context in the same batch as a positive sample.
+Specifically, for every dialog context input, we treat all semantic states in the same batch as negative samples and any one dialog context in the same batch as a positive sample.
 Besides, considering that every dialog input contains a unique context, narrowing the in-batch context distance makes it hard to distinguish different contexts, which may be counterproductive to deriving the context representation.
 To resolve such an issue, we also select the rest in-batch dialog context inputs except the positive one as negative samples for every dialog context input.
-Therefore, the contrastive learning objective function can be reformulated as follows:
+Therefore, the contrastive learning objective function can be reformulated as: